biplabendu/ant_ppi/README.md

 (IV) Exact numbers and percentages of single and multiple-localization in hubs, non-hubs, bottlenecks, non-bottlenecks.
 See the sample file [here](https://github.com/ShishirGupta-Wu/ant_ppi/blob/master/file9.xlsx)

-#### Figure X (density plot with confidence subsets in final interactome)

-[Script](https://github.com/ShishirGupta-Wu/ant_ppi/blob/master/densityplot_confidencesubsets.R) needed one file to run

-(I) Table with one column of confidence subset classifications and one column with confidence scores.
-See the sample file [here](https://github.com/ShishirGupta-Wu/ant_ppi/blob/master/file10.xlsx

 ## Issues & Contacts
 If you have any questions or requirement of any other data from our manuscript, please feel free to contact me (shishir.gupta@uni-wuerzburg.de) or [Prof. Dr. Thomas Dandekar](https://www.biozentrum.uni-wuerzburg.de/bioinfo/research/groups/funct-genomics-systems-biology/people/thomas-dandekar/) (dandekar@biozentrum.uni-wuerzburg.de).